krzemienski/awesome-from-stars/README.md

 * [louisdh/openterm](https://github.com/louisdh/openterm): OpenTerm, a sandboxed command line interface for iOS
 * [gitpod-io/openvscode-server](https://github.com/gitpod-io/openvscode-server): Run upstream VS Code on a remote machine with access through a modern web browser from any device, anywhere.
 * [openwrt/openwrt](https://github.com/openwrt/openwrt): This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
 We will continue to accept Pull Requests here.
 They will be merged via staging trees then into openwrt.git.
-* [minio/operator](https://github.com/minio/operator): MinIO Operator creates/configures/manages MinIO clusters on Kubernetes
+* [minio/operator](https://github.com/minio/operator): Simple Kubernetes Operator for MinIO clusters :computer:
 * [operator-framework/operator-lifecycle-manager](https://github.com/operator-framework/operator-lifecycle-manager): A management framework for extending Kubernetes with Operators
 * [ContainerSolutions/operator-workshop](https://github.com/ContainerSolutions/operator-workshop): None
 * [kudobuilder/operators](https://github.com/kudobuilder/operators): Collection of Kubernetes Operators built with KUDO.